Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 Can I open my café / bakery’s seating area?

-Yes, from 4 July in England 'all indoor and outdoor hospitality that are self-contained and can be accessed from the outside' can reopen.
+From 4 July in England 'all indoor and outdoor hospitality that are self-contained and can be accessed from the outside' can reopen.
 'This includes, restaurants, cafes, bars, pubs and workplace canteens.'
-The governmnt issued caveats and guidance on how to do so safely.
+The government issued caveats and guidance on how to do so safely..

 Should my shop / eatery operate a one in / one out policy?

-Official social distancing guidance is to stay at least two metres away from other people.
+Official social distancing guidance in the UK is to stay at least two metres away from other people, or (when this is not physically possible) at least metre with 'extra precautions' such as face masks and/or screens.
 See the government's guidance for food businesses.

 What about farmers' / local market stalls?

-Exceptions to the general closure of businesses listed in the government guidance include market stalls 'which offer essential retail, such as grocery and food.'
+Exceptions to the general closure of businesses announced in the government guidance of in March 2020 include market stalls 'which offer essential retail, such as grocery and food.'
 Sustain is one of the organisations fighting the corner for food markets.

 As a stall holder, please make every effort to ensure that you (and any staff you have) follow social distancing and other extra health guidelines.
 If the market operator hasn't stepped up already, urge them to limit numbers at the market, enforce the guidelines for all stallholders and customers, give you authority to enforce the guidelines, and to have authoritative signage up that explains this clearly.
 See the government's guidance for food businesses.